 Types of Inflatable SUPs

-A paddle board is typically designed for fun and fitness or touring and racing.
+A paddle board is typically designed for fun and fitness, fishing or touring and racing.
 If you’re new to paddle boarding, just looking to have fun, or wanting to do yoga on the board, you should consider purchasing a displacement hull board.
 If you’re looking to paddle long distances or race you should consider a planing hull board.

 A surfer may also enjoy a nose that curves up instead of a straight nose.
 This makes it possible for the tip of the board to stay above water instead of dipping below when you paddle forward.
 This is less of a condition when you have an inflatable, unless you are expecting to be in choppy water when you venture out.